posva/talk-data-loaders/slides-en.md

 ## Consistent partial updates

-In blocking Loaders: data updates after navigation
+In blocking loaders (the default): data updates after the navigation

 <v-click>